Philosophy, curation, and experience.

 What should we expect on the day?

 Expect the ease of a Sunday Afternoon.
-I handle the technical complexities of the Greek light so you can remain fully present in the rhythm of your celebration.
+I will handle the technical complexities of the Greek light so you can remain fully present in the rhythm of your celebration.

 How do I incorporate the film photography trend into my Greek wedding?